“The land is so barren and the passes so high that only our fiercest enemies or our best friends would want to visit us.”

 20. Ladakhi Homestays: Staying in a Ladakhi homestay is the best way to have a close-up interaction with the local folks and experience their culture.
 The smiles of the hosts and their heartwarming hospitality are one of the best souvenirs we’ll be taking back with us.
 The traditional architecture of houses, timeless lifestyles, and the cutely decorated rooms are going to give us the feel of an entirely different world.

-Stay for minimum 15 hours to acclimatize before we start heading towards Leh on Day 1
+Please note that one needs to stay for minimum 15 hours to acclimatize before we start heading towards Jispa on Day 2.
+Hence, plan your arrival in Manali according to that.

 Stopover at Rohtang Pass